 - 3 tablespoons fish sauce (or soy sauce)

 - 2 tablespoons palm sugar (or brown sugar)

 - 1 pound potatoes, bite sized or sliced into bite sized pieces

 - 1/4 cup roasted peanuts, chopped

 - Heat the oil in a large heavy bottom sauce pan over medium-high heat, add the beef and cook until browned on all sides, about 10 minutes.

 - Add the curry paste and cook until fragrant, about a minute.

-- Add the beef broth, coconut milk, peanut butter, tamarind paste, fish sauce, and sugar, bring to a boil, reduce the heat to medium-low and simmer until the beef is falling apart tender, about 2 hours.
+- Add the beef broth, coconut milk, peanut butter, tamarind paste, fish sauce, and sugar, bring to a boil, reduce the heat to medium-low and simmer, covered, until the beef is falling apart tender, about 2 hours.

 - Add the potatoes and onions and cook until tender, about 15 minutes.